|

 About The EAW Community:

-The EAW Community (of 1998 to about 2005) are a loosely structured collection of
+The EAW Community (of 1998 to about 2005) where a loosely structured collection of

 programmers, artists, modelers, and enthusiasts who have contributed